 - Identify whether all of your customers buy for the same reasons.
-If not, capture those learnings into different value propositions.
-Begin to recognize segments and how the different segments value their offering.
-You should consider modifying their offering for different segments.
-Decide if and how you want to serve each segment identified
+If not, then capture those learnings into different value propositions.
+Begin to recognize customer segments and how each values your offering.
+Tailor your offering for the different segments.
+Decide if and how you want to serve each segment identified.

-- Define your competition, how your competitors’ value propositions are different from yours, and how the differences impact the segments you identified earlier.
-You should monetize that difference to the extent that you can and then decide how you want to address competitive actions
+- Define your competition, how your competitors’ value propositions are different from yours, and how those differences impact your customer segments.
+Monetize that difference to the extent that you can and then decide how you want to address competitors’ actions.

-- Understand your downstream markets and assess the dynamics that could cause your customers’ business to grow or decline.
-You should determine if you can make a contribution to address these dynamics and begin the process of acting on that.
-Decide how to best reach additional markets
+- Understand your downstream markets, and assess the dynamics that could cause your customers’ business to grow or decline.
+Determine if you can make a contribution to address these dynamics, and begin the process of acting on that.
+Decide how to best reach additional markets.

-- At some early point, you should determine if your product has sufficient potential to become a brand and, if so, decide how to take steps to transform your product into a brand.
+- At some early point, determine if your product has sufficient potential to become a brand and, if so, decide how to take steps to transform your product into a brand.
 Early branding is better and easier.
-Birthing a brand requires several steps beyond selling a product
+Birthing a brand requires several steps beyond selling a product.

-The attention to these activities and the decisions you make as a result of processing them will become the basis for ongoing growth, new revenues, and increasing competitive strength, which increases the odds of long-term success.
+The attention to these activities and the decisions you make as a result of processing them will become the bases for ongoing growth, new revenues, and increasing competitive strength, which increase the odds of long-term success.